<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 One of the classic planning conflicts is saving for retirement versus saving for college.
 Most financial planners will tell you that retirement from your company should be your top priority because your child can usually find support from financial aid while you’ll be on your own to fund your retirement once you reach retirement age.

-How much we recommend that you invest towards your retirement is always based on your unique financial situation and goals.
-However, consider investing a minimum of 10% of your salary toward retirement through your 30s and 40s.
+The amount you'll need to invest towards your retirement is always based on your unique financial situation and goals.
+However, a good rule of thumb is to consider investing at least 10% of your salary toward retirement throughout your 30s and 40s.

-As you enter your 50s and 60s, you’re ideally at your peak earning years with some of your major expenses, such as a mortgage or child-rearing, behind you or soon to be in the rearview mirror.
+As you enter your 50s and 60s, you’re ideally at your peak earning years with some of your major expenses, such as a mortgage or child-rearing, behind you.
 This can be a good time to consider whether you have the ability to boost your retirement savings goal to 20% or more of your income.
 For many people, this could potentially be the last opportunity to stash away funds.

 These retirement savings vehicles give you the chance to take advantage of three main benefits: